facebook/react-native-website/docs/turbo-native-modules.md

 3. **Configure your dependency management system to run Codegen**, which converts the specification into native language interfaces;
 4. **Write your native platform code using the generated interfaces** to write and hook your native code into the React Native runtime environment

-Lets work through each of these steps by building a simple example.
+Lets work through each of these steps by building an example Turbo Native Module.

 # Native Persistent Storage

-This guide will show you how to write a simple implementation of part of the [Web Storage API](https://html.spec.whatwg.org/multipage/webstorage.html#dom-localstorage-dev): `localStorage`.
-The API is simple and relatable to a React developer who might be writing application code on your project.
+This guide will show you how to write an implementation of the [Web Storage API](https://html.spec.whatwg.org/multipage/webstorage.html#dom-localstorage-dev): `localStorage`.
+The API is relatable to a React developer who might be writing application code on your project.

 To make this work on mobile, we need to use 2 platform APIS: